EdApp is now SC Training. Learn more

 3. Assisting people during evacuation

 While training helps people know what to do in case of emergencies, it’s helpful to have assigned people who can help the move go smoothly.
-This is also especially needed for people with disabilities who require more assistance and visitors who aren’t familiar with your floor plans and routes.
-Part of your evacuation plan should include designated individuals who can guide people calmly and safely out of the building.
+This is also especially needed for people with disabilities who require more assistance and site visitors who aren’t familiar with your production floor plans and routes.

 4. Knowing your structure and surroundings

-Familiarizing yourself with the building layout, such as the routes, entrances, and exits should be part of your emergency plans.
-It helps you prepare for evacuation and makes ground movement run smoothly.
-Make sure that these pathways are clearly marked and easy to follow.
+Make sure that warehouse floor plans and assembly line layouts are clearly marked and easy to follow.
 They should also be clear of obstructions and spacious enough to accommodate the anticipated number of people.
 An alarm system should also be in place to easily notify everyone in the event of an emergency.

 Once people are evacuated, it’s also crucial to be aware of the surroundings of your building and determine a safe place where people can assemble afterward.